 Where to start?

-What’s needed first is a revaluation of the things – skills, behaviours and practices – that are most important for managers to lead happy, engaged and high-performing teams.
+What’s needed first is a re-evaluation of the things – skills, behaviours and practices – that are most important for managers to lead happy, engaged and high-performing teams.
 Now, there will likely be nuances and differences for some organisations but there are, undoubtedly, also some universal and foundational areas.
-Through our work with organisations, we’ve pinpointed six such things for managers to focus on to up their game in 2022 and beyond…
+Through our work with organisations, we’ve pinpointed six such things for managers to focus on to up their game…

 - Enable high-performance